Is autism linked to vaccines? Can I get vaccinated if I’m pregnant? How much is too much at one time? Experts answer these questions and more.

 Is there a link between vaccines and autism?

 Dr. Williams: This idea that vaccines were somehow connected with the onset of autism in children first came about with one paper that was published by a group of investigators in England.
 The lead author was Dr. Andrew Wakefield, and the paper included eight children.
-Since that time, it has been found that the paper and the study included false data — he basically made up data.
+Since that time, it has been found that the paper and the study included false data — he basically made up data and this is how a vaccine myth is born.
 All of the authors on the paper basically asked to be removed from the paper, the doctor lost his medical license in England, and the paper was retracted from the journal.
 Because of that article, everyone got very worried.
 There have been millions of dollars spent on studies trying to disapprove what he suggested.
 Over two dozen studies have all had the same finding: There is no link between vaccines that infants receive and autism.

 Are there vaccines that aren’t safe during pregnancy?